CloudSlang/cs-content-packager/README.md

 cs-content-packager-plugin

-This plugin can also be added as another step in a Maven build to generate content description properties files and download cs-content dependencies.
+This plugin can be added as another step in a Maven build to generate content description properties file.

 Maven plugin example: